The Sentence Corpus of Remedial English (SCoRE) is a free, open-platform, web-based data-driven learning (DDL) program.

 (2) a simple, user-friendly concordancer which displays results either as complete sentences or as key words in context (KWIC) and allows for sampling and sorting;

-(3) a fill-in-the-blank quiz function (Japanese version only) for creating quizzes and automatically marking answers aimed at motivating learners by providing instant feedback; and;
+(3) a fill-in-the-blank quiz function (except English version) for creating quizzes and automatically marking answers aimed at motivating learners by providing instant feedback; and;

 (4) a download function so that desired SCoRE data can be obtained in an EXCEL format to allow teachers create worksheets, quizzes, and homework.

 From within each tool, other tools can be chosen without returning to the top page (home page) by clicking on the pop-down menu on the upper right, shown below.
-For details, see.
+For details, see User Guide.